Sriramsiddartha/space-webiste/README.md

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Since this project is in active development, we're particularly interested in:
+- Bug reports
+- Feature suggestions
+- Code improvements
+- Documentation enhancements

 ## License 📝